The IFH Handbook

 Other social activities are periodically planned to give the residents a chance to experience many of the sights and sounds of the surrounding city and the northeastern corner of the USA.
-Attendance at an all-house fall weekend retreat is expected.
+Attendance at an all-house fall weekend retreat is encouraged.
 There are other weekend trips planned for each season.

 Periodically residents of the IFH gather for “house meetings.”
 This is a time to plan activities together, make suggestions, and for the managers to report on official house business and Board of Director’s decisions.
 Attendance at these meetings is required.

 Periodically there is a day when the managers and all the residents work together on various tasks to help keep the house in good shape and the maintenance costs down.
 These days are scheduled at the managers’ discretion and usually happen once every three to four months.
 A spirit of cooperation and effort always helps to make the workdays an enjoyable community activity.
 Students are allowed to reschedule to a different time to do their work if there is a major schedule conflict and they obtain prior approval from the managers.
+Work days are required.

 The managers assign minor household chores that rotate among all the members of the house.
+These chores are required.

 Quiet hours are between 11:00 p.m. and 7:00 a.m. every day.
 During this time, residents should show deference to roommates who need to sleep.
 Since students who are serious about their studies occupy the house, all residents should respect the needs of each other in this matter.
 When watching TV, playing the piano, or entertaining guests, doors should be closed in the common areas to reduce noise.
 The piano may not be played during quiet hours.

 In the interest of promoting community, please speak English in all common rooms.
 This lets everyone feel included and is helpful for those who are in the house to learn English.